Mr-habe3b/dayflowtracker/README.md

 *   **Purpose**: Provides real-time activity suggestions as the user types in the activity description field.
 *   **Input**: Current user input string and optionally the hour of the day (0-23).
 *   **Output**: An array of 3-5 relevant activity string suggestions.
 *   **Behavior**: Called on-the-fly to assist with faster and more consistent activity logging.
+Suggestions appear in a popover below the input field.

 ### 7.2. `src/ai/flows/generate-summary-report.ts`
 *   **Purpose**: Generates a daily summary report based on the logged activities for a specific day.
 *   **Input**: JSON string of the day's activities, including hour, description, category, and priority.
 *   **Output**: A string containing a narrative summary, highlighting key activities and up to 5 top important tasks based on priority.
 *   **Behavior**: Used to provide a quick overview of the day's accomplishments and focus areas.
+The generated report is displayed in a textarea and can be edited by the user.

 ### 7.3. `src/ai/flows/generate-professional-growth-report.ts`
 *   **Purpose**: Analyzes daily activities to provide a professional growth report and actionable improvement suggestions.
+This is part of the downloadable CSV report.
 *   **Input**: JSON string of the day's activities.
 *   **Output**: An object containing:
     *   `professionalGrowthReport`: Text analyzing productive patterns or skill development areas.